 Interns work in teams to develop a business plan for a proposed venture that has a real possibility of implementation within the nutrition department at Mass General.
 Each team presents its business plan to the Director of the Department of Nutrition & Food Services, RDs, managers and fellow interns.

-Examples of business plans for the class of 2013
+Examples of business plans from the class of 2022

 Interns select their area of concentration after the first 18 weeks of the program.
 These 18 weeks provide interns with experience in food production/menu development, retail or patient food service, outpatient counseling and inpatient medicine and surgery, which helps interns make an informed decision about the area of concentration.
 The internship director and senior managers in the concentration areas, will strive to meet each intern's goals for the concentration rotation.